Dog Hanging Head Down – [What Should I Do?]

 Know The Signs Of Aging

-As our furry friends age, they may exhibit sure signs that indicate their advancing years.
+As our furry friends age, they may exhibit signs indicating their advancing years.
 One common symptom of aging in dogs is keeping their head down.
-This can be a sign of pain or discomfort in the neck or back and make an indication of vision or hearing loss.
+This can be a sign of pain or discomfort in the neck or back and indicate vision or hearing loss.
 Other symptoms of aging may include changes in appetite, weight loss, decreased mobility, and an increased need for rest.

 If you notice any of these signs in your dog, you must schedule a visit with your veterinarian to ensure they receive proper care and treatment as they age gracefully.
 Remember, like humans, our dogs deserve love and attention as they enter their golden years.
 You can watch for specific signs to determine whether or not your dog is aging too rapidly.

-• Change in activity level: If you see your dog seems to have less energy than when they were younger, it may be due to the pain of arthritis or Disease.
+• Change In Activity Level: If your dog seems to have less energy than when they were younger, it may be due to the pain of arthritis or Disease.

 Transverse Process Fracture